ondra-m/ruby-spark/README.md

 ### Build Apache Spark

-This command will download Spark and build extensions for this gem ([SBT](ext/spark/build.sbt) is used for compiling):
+This command will download Spark and build extensions for this gem ([SBT](ext/spark/build.sbt) is used for compiling).
+For more informations check [wiki](https://github.com/ondra-m/ruby-spark/wiki/Installation).
+Everything is stored by default at [GEM_ROOT]/target,

 ```
 $ ruby-spark build